-The hotline is a confidential system available to employees and the general public to report suspected fraud, waste, and abuse concerning
+A confidential system is available to employees and the general public to report suspected fraud, waste, and abuse concerning Lehigh County government.

 Evaluate county programs and spending to identify potential savings.